 AirPlay is also a quite nice thing to have, because the majority of devices and computers in the house are from Apple.

-But mostly I got Apple TV kinda “for the future”: till the times I’ll have a 4K HDR Dolby Atmos telly, and also hoping that there will be finally a single streaming service containing all the movies and TV shows from all the networks - something I would gladly pay for.
+But mostly I got Apple TV kinda “for the future”: till the times I’ll have a 4K HDR Dolby Atmos telly, and also hoping that there will be finally a single streaming service containing all the movies and TV shows from all the networks (but there never will be such a service).

 Make Apple TV a better media box